 EC-Drill® Controlled Mud Level technology is a Managed Pressure Drilling system.
-It gives you greater control of your bottom hole pressure as well as safety-enhancing features such as rapid gain and loss detection, plus the means to act swiftly to changes in the well.
-EC-Drill® is ideal for Narrow Operating windows, accurate monitoring of the well for gains and losses, managing lost circulation, and quickly responding to changes in the well by adjusting bottom hole pressure for drilling, cementing, and completion operations.
+It utilizes a Dual Gradient effect to create pressure profiles matching the operating window enabling longer sections to be drilled.
+The unique Early Kick and Loss detection provides earlier notification of volume changes in the well.
+EC-Drill® is ideal for Narrow Operating windows, managing lost circulation, performing Managed Pressure Completion, and quickly responding to changes in the well by adjusting bottom hole pressure for drilling, cementing, and tripping operations.

 EC-Drill® is a Controlled Mud Level (CML) technology that allows manipulation of bottom hole pressure (BHP) while drilling a well.
 The system controls the BHP by adjusting the fluid level in the marine drilling riser, and thereby the hydrostatic pressure applied.